pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 :::note
 You are reading this in the [RxDB](/) docs.
 RxDB is a JavaScript database that has different storage adapters which can utilize the different storage APIs.
-Over the last 8 years I spend most of my time working with these APIs, doing performance tests and building [hacks](../slow-indexeddb.md) to reach the limits of browser database operation speed.
+**Since 2017** I spend most of my time working with these APIs, doing performance tests and building [hacks](../slow-indexeddb.md) to reach the limits of browser database operation speed.

 <center>
     <a href="https://rxdb.info/">